Thank you for relating to my previous blog. Since I got a great response to the last article on the education system.

-The best country for education for foreign students at present in Australia.
-They not only provide quality education but also offer a 3 to 5 years internship and guaranteed job.
+The best country for education for foreign students at present is Australia.
+They provide quality education and offer a 3 to 5 years internship and a guaranteed job.

-- People go abroad to study because they lack facilities in their country related to important research for higher education.
+- People go abroad to study because they lack facilities related to important research for higher education.

 - They feel that institutions in their country are not providing quality and standard education means they have lack confidence in their institutions.

 - They emphasize positives such as encountering a different culture, improving their language abilities, and gathering new experiences.